basavaraj29/disaster-response-pipelines/README.md

 Credits to Figure Eight (https://appen.com/) and Udacity for putting together this dataset.
 On a whole, it contains around 25K messages categorised into a total of 36 categories.

 ## File Descriptions<a name="desc"></a>
-data/*
+1. `data/*`

-The folder contains two csv files corresponding to messages and their corresponding categories.
+    - The folder contains two csv files corresponding to messages and their corresponding categories.
 In file `process_data.py`, we clean the data and merge these two dataset into one, containing the input message and one-hot encoding of the categories it belongs to.
 We then store the dataframe in an sql database, `DisasterResponse.db`.

-models/*
+2. `models/*`
-In file `train_classifier.py`, we train a multi-class classification pipeline using Random Forest Classifier and Grid Search to find the best parameters.
+    - In file `train_classifier.py`, we train a multi-class classification pipeline using Random Forest Classifier and Grid Search to find the best parameters.
 The input text is tokenized using commonly used techniques such as CountVectorizer and tf-idf transformation.
 Latent Semantic Analysis is performed on this for dimensionality reduction.
 We train a pipeline, display classification metrics on the test data and save the best fit model to `classifier.pkl`

+3. `app/*`
+    - This folder contains all required templates for the web app.
+File `run.py` helps route the requests and renders the required templates.

 ## Results<a name="results"></a>
 The average f-score of the classifier is around 0.5, with a precision of 0.6.
 The model is able to classify the given input message as relevant or not with a f-score of 0.86.
 For dominant categories, the f-score is around 0.6, lie Aid, weather related, food.